IDFC-Institute/mumbai-covid-data/README.md

 [Click here](https://www.idfcinstitute.org/projects/state-capacity/covid-19-city-databases) to go to the project on IDFC Institute's website where you can find detailed posts about the datasets and relevant analyses.

+Note: All data provided as-is from BMC's COVID-19 response War Room Dashboard and may contain errors or be incomplete.

 ### This list contains datasets extracted and published so far and will be updated as new datasets are added.